 Kentucky is one of nearly two dozen states where supreme courts have formed Access to Justice Commissions to engage the judiciary in delivering civil legal aid to low-income citizens.

-Chief Justice John D. Minton Jr. announced the creation of the Kentucky Access to Justice Commission at a news conference on Oct.
-14, 2010.
-He was joined by Justice Bill Cunningham, the Supreme Court of Kentucky liaison on the commission, and Judge Roger L. Crittenden (ret.), interim chair of the commission.
+Chief Justice John D. Minton Jr. announced the creation of the Kentucky Access to Justice Commission in 2010.
+He was joined by Justice Bill Cunningham, the Supreme Court of Kentucky liaison on the commission, and Judge Roger L. Crittenden (ret.), chair of the commission.

 - Identify the needs of the legal services community in providing civil legal services to the poor.